-1) Back Up Plan
+1) Back-Up Plan

 2) Positive Cash Flow

 When you have a certain amount to invest in real estate, you can purchase one home or break it up and use it as multiple down payments, and enjoy a positive cash flow.
-Positive cash flow is where your mortgage and expenses are less than your monthly income from the property, give you money in your pocket every month!
+Positive cash flow is where your mortgage and expenses are less than your monthly income from the property, giving you money in your pocket every month!
 This works really well if you have a property that is paid for free and clear!